StefFrustagli/RockPaperScissorsGame/README.md

 - [Font Awesome:](https://fontawesome.com/) was used to add icons in the footer.
 - [ImgBB:](https://imgbb.com/) was used to upload images and extract the source code.
 - [Am I Responsive?](http://ami.responsivedesign.is) was used to generate the mockup of the website.
+- [Table Convert](https://tableconvert.com/) was used to generate tables for the TESTING.md file.

 ## Testing